puppetlabs/design-system/packages/data-grid/src/table/README.md

 ### Row Count

-To render a basic count and text header or footer an object containing a count and label can be provided to the 'rowCount' prop.
+To render a basic count and text header or footer a string containing a count and label can be provided to the 'rowCount' prop.
 If the 'rowCount' prop doesn't suit the needs of your project HTML can be passed as a child to the header and footer components.

 ```jsx
 import TableHeader from '../tableHeader/TableHeader';